matuzo/HTMHell/hell/adventcalendar/2025/8/index.md

 1. The document is in _quirks mode_ because it lacks a proper [`DOCTYPE` preamble](https://developer.mozilla.org/docs/Glossary/Doctype).

-   If you've never heard of quirks mode, then you're probably lucky enough to have started your web development areer after it was an important thing to know about.
+   If you've never heard of quirks mode, then you're probably lucky enough to have started your web development career after it was an important thing to know about.
 Suffice to say it's weird.
 Here are some of the ways quirks mode impacts HTML documents:

    * The box model behaves differently, which affects layout and spacing.
    * Some CSS properties don't really work as you'd expect.